oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 	![Image alt text](images/results.png)

-> **Note:** Use this format for notes, hints, tips.
-Only use one "Note" at a time in a step.

 2. In the Create App UI dialog, provide a name in the form **YourName-Accounts**, then click **Create**: